DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 ![](./readme_images/2.6.png)

 For `Service role` select `Existing service role`.
-Then for `Role ARN` use:  `arn:aws:iam::630895193694:role/service-role/codebuild-playground-<your-animal>-service-role`
+Then for `Role ARN` use:  `arn:aws:iam::630895193694:role/codebuild-playground-animal-service-role`.
+Uncheck `Allow AWS CodeBuild to modify this service role so it can be used with this build project`

 Next click on Additional configuration and scroll down to `Environment variables`.
 Here is where we need to add our Cypress Dashboard access key from our .env file.
 For Name enter: `CYPRESS_RECORD_KEY` and for value enter your key.
 We will keep Type as `Plaintext` this time but better practice would be to use the AWS Secrets Manager.